sFlow

 BGP sFlow export behaves differently on different switch platforms as follows:

-- On Arad platform switches (DCS-7280E and DCS-7500E), BGP sFlow export works for sample packets with ECMP destination routes unless they exit the switch via a trunk port or subinterface.
-When egress port is a trunk port or subinterface, the sample packet will only include AS path information from the first path of the ECMP route and a BGP next hop of 0.
+• On Arad platform switches (DCS-7280E and DCS-7500E), BGP sFlow export works for sample packets with ECMP destination routes unless they exit the switch through a trunk port or subinterface.
+When a trunk port or subinterface provides the egress port, the sample packet only includes AS path information from the first path of the ECMP route and a BGP next hop of 0.

-- On all other switch platforms, ECMP destination routes will include AS path information from the first path, but will identify the BGP next hop as 0.
+• On all other switch platforms, ECMP destination routes includes AS path information from the first path, but identifies the BGP next hop as 0.

-- These commands configure a BGP instance in AS 50 and enable BGP
+Use the following commands to configure a BGP instance in AS 50 and enable BGP sFlow export globally.

 sflow extension router